ethindia2023-zeru/derent/README.md

 ## Contact

-For inquiries or collaboration opportunities, contact us at support@zeru.finance.
+For inquiries or collaboration opportunities, contact us at 3litedev@gmail.com

 ---